 Agent subscription revenue primarily consists of fees charged to the agents in exchange for rights by introducing merchants to join our merchant network and to earn a future fixed percentage of commission fees upon completion of each sales transaction between the referred merchants and their customers.
-We did not recognized any Agent subscription revenue for the three months ended September 30, 2022 mainly due to our shift of business strategies to Zmember subscription revenue which is a member oriented program designated to attract more customer to engage with our ZCITY platform.
-We do not expect to recognize any agent subscription revenue for the remaining 2022 and beyond.
+We did not recognized any Agent subscription revenue for the six months ended December 31, 2022 mainly due to our shift of business strategies to Zmember subscription revenue which is a member oriented program designated to attract more customer to engage with our ZCITY platform.
+As we abandoned the agent subscription program, we will not generate any agent subscription revenue going forward.